awsdocs/amazon-pinpoint-user-guide/doc-source/analytics-demographics.md

 Shows the proportion of users who use various versions of your app\.

 **Device model**
-Shows the proportion of users who use your app on various device models, such as iPhone X or Galaxy S9\.
+Shows the proportion of users who use your app on various device models, such as iPhone or Galaxy S9\.

 **Device make**
 Shows the proportion of users who use your app on various makes of devices, such as Apple or Samsung\.